 MUSC U7603G Seminar in Music History: Baroque Era (1600-1750) 45 hours each term; 3 credits each term Investigation of general principles and specific phenomena pertaining to the period.
 Independent research.
 Topic to be announced.
+May be repeated for credit with a different topic, as indicated in the class schedule and approved by the director.
 Prerequisite: Music U7400G [740G] or the equivalent.

 MUSC U7604G Seminar in Music History: Classic Era (1750-1820) 45 hours each term; 3 credits each term Investigation of general principles and specific phenomena pertaining to the period.
 Independent research.
 Topic to be announced.
+May be repeated for credit with a different topic, as indicated in the class schedule and approved by the director.
 Prerequisite: Music U7400G [740G] or the equivalent.

 MUSC U7605G Seminar in Music History: Romantic Era (1820-1900) 45 hours each term; 3 credits each term Investigation of general principles and specific phenomena pertaining to the period.
 Independent research.
 Topic to be announced.
+May be repeated for credit with a different topic, as indicated in the class schedule and approved by the director.
 Prerequisite: Music U7400G [740G] or the equivalent.

 MUSC U7606G Seminar in Music History: Twentieth Century 45 hours each term; 3 credits each term Investigation of general principles and specific phenomena pertaining to the period.
 Independent research.
 Topic to be announced.
+May be repeated for credit with a different topic, as indicated in the class schedule and approved by the director.
 Prerequisite: Music U7400G [740G] or the equivalent.